TrellixVulnTeam/swahilipython_SCMU/Doc/library/profile.rst

    existing :class:`~pstats.Stats` object, the :meth:`~pstats.Stats.add` method
    can be used.

-   Instead of reading the profile data from a file, a :class:`cProfile.Profile` or :class:`profile.Profile` object can be used as the profile data source.
+   Instead of reading the profile data kutoka a file, a :class:`cProfile.Profile` or :class:`profile.Profile` object can be used as the profile data source.

    :class:`Stats` objects have the following methods:

    .. method:: strip_dirs()

-      This method for the :class:`Stats` class removes all leading path information from file names.
+      This method for the :class:`Stats` kundi removes all leading path information kutoka file names.
 It is very useful in reducing the size of the printout to fit within (close to) 80 columns.
 This method modifies the object, and the stripped information is lost.
 After performing a strip operation, the object is considered to have its entries in a